ecanquiz/vitest-tdd-test/README.md

 ## [Vue Test Utils](https://vue-test-utils.vuejs.org/)

 **A Crash Course**

+The test is split into three distinct stages, separated by new lines.
+The three stages represent the three phases of a test: **arrange**, **act** and **assert**.

+In the arrange phase, we are setting up the scenario for the test.
+A more complex example may require creating a Vuex store, or populating a database.

+In the act phase, we act out the scenario, simulating how a user would interact with the component or application.

+In the assert phase, we make assertions about how we expect the current state of the component to be.

+Almost all test will follow these three phases.
+You don't need to separate them with new lines like this guide does, but it is good to keep these three phases in mind as you write your tests.

 - Use `mount()` to render a component.
 - Use `get()` and `findAll()` to query the DOM.